 JCLS meeting rooms are available at no charge to the public with a JCLS Full Service library card in good standing.
 A library card is required to book a meeting room.
 If a group is from out of the area, a JCLS non-resident library card may be purchased.

-Most branches offer at least one large community meeting room that can be reserved independently of the library’s open hours (see After Hours Use ).
-Reservations must be made at least four days in advance of your requested time and are made in 60-minute intervals and should include any setup or teardown time needed.
+Most branches offer at least one large community meeting room that can be reserved independently of the library’s open hours (see After Hours Use ) Reservations must include any setup or teardown time needed.

-Most branches have multiple smaller study rooms, holding 2–10 people that are great for tutoring or study sessions.
+Most branches have multiple smaller study rooms, holding 2–10, people that are great for tutoring or study sessions.
 These rooms are only available during library open hours.
-You can make a reservation up to the start of the requested time period and are made in 30-minute intervals.

 Room Use Policies